nbkm8y5/CEN-4083/README.md

 * Increased efficiency in less space, maintenance, cooling and electricity costs.

 * Elasticity: Pooling a set of virtual machines together when they can join/leave the pool of other virtual machines so that scalability is automated and on-demand.

+###Cloud Services

+* Definition of a service: “a collection of IT systems, components, and resources that work together to provide value to users.”

+* Two parameters used to asses a service:

+  * Cost
+  * SLA (Service Level Agreement)